The biggest challenge faced by any photographer is a lockdown. We fall into a funk where creativity and photoshoot ideas fade.

-Shoot portrait photography with your neighbours standing at their front door or gate with their homes as the backdrop.
-Make this a challenge on your daily walk to engage your neighbours to participate.
+Capture fun portraits with your neighbours standing at their front gate with their homes as the backdrop.
+Use your daily walk to engage your neighbours to participate.

 12. Shoot the Same Scene Every Day

-A popular home photos idea is to photograph the same scene every day.
+A popular home photoshoot idea is to photograph the same scene every day.

 A compelling example is taking a daily photo to document a young child’s growth.
 The images are fascinating, but the results are powerful when stitched together as a short video.

-Alternatively, photograph your backyard, the view from your window or front door at the same time every day.
+Photograph your backyard, and the view from your window or front door at the same time every day.
 It’s a tremendous form of documentary photography if you live on a busy street.

 13. Conduct a Fashion Shoot

 Fashion photography may seem like one of those photoshoots out of your league.
-But, if you live with someone that loves fashion, encourage them to put together a range of stunning outfits for your photoshoot.
+If you live with someone that loves fashion, put together a range of stunning outfits for your photoshoot.

-Make sure to direct and pose the model to showcase their fashion style in a range of full-body portraits.
-Make the most of working around the home, garden or local park for stunning lifestyle fashion photography.
+Direct and pose the model to showcase their fashion style in a range of full-body portraits.
+Work around the home, garden or park for stunning lifestyle fashion shots.

-Such photoshoots are a great way to build upon your model-direction skills for future projects.
+Such photoshoots build upon your model-direction skills for future projects.